Does Swimming Burn More Calories Than Running?

 Running and swimming are great ways to burn calories.
 Swimming involves the entire body's efforts, therefore it can burn calories faster.
 Running on the other hand mostly involves the core and lower body alone.
 Running is easier to pick and maintain an exercise routine but swimming requires skill and space.
 After all, a consistent workout routine can only give you the desired results.

-Amidst the variety of exercise routines, running and swimming feature as any fitness enthusiast’s top favorites.
+Among the variety of exercise routines, running and swimming feature as any fitness enthusiast’s top favorites.
 But what burns more calories?
 Running a mile or swimming a mile?
-Yes, swimming burns more calories than running especially because it involves the whole body, but there is more to it.
+Swimming burns more calories than running especially because it involves the whole body, but there is more to it.

 Running is the most preferred mode of exercise because all you need is the right running gear and some space.
-But swimming requires a pool and definitely, some decent training.
-Moreover, the number of people who swam frequently are very minimal when compared to those who ran frequently.
+But swimming requires a pool and, definitely, some decent training.
+Moreover, the number of people who swim frequently is much lower than those who run frequently.
 Find out what makes running and swimming unique and what burns more calories.

 The Benefits Of Running